brendam/tStreamingArchiver/Example/README.md

 ###`runSearchArchiver.sh`

-This runs the program that collects the Tweets using the Twitter SearchAPI (tSearchArchiver-0.0.1-SNAPSHOT-jar-with-dependencies.jar)
+This runs the program that collects the Tweets using the Twitter SearchAPI (tSearchArchiver-0.0.1-SNAPSHOT-jar-with-dependencies.jar).
+Generally searches are only useful for getting historic data (limit of 1,500 tweets per search) or a sample of tweets for developing keywords for the streaming API.
+Twitter has asked that the streamAPI be used for research as it puts less load on their servers.

-Tweets recieved from Twitter SearchAPI are written directly to the `twitter_archive` mySQL database (see next section for how to create this).
+The searches are read from the `twitter_archive` mySQL database and Tweets recieved from Twitter SearchAPI are written directly to the database (see next section for how to create this).

 ###Create mySQL database